 PARENTS & FAMILIES

-Families can support their child’s LGBTQ+ identity even when they feel uncomfortable or when they think being gay or transgender is wrong.
-In fact, over time, most parents, families, and caregivers become less rejecting and more supportive of their LGBTQ+ children.
+Families can support their child’s 2SLGBTQIA+ identity even when they feel uncomfortable or when they think being gay or transgender is wrong.
+In fact, over time, most parents, families, and caregivers become less rejecting and more supportive of their 2SLGBTQIA+ children.
 Education, accurate information, and peer support help parents and families deal with their concerns and learn how to help their children and themselves.

-LGBTQ+ youth who are accepted by their families are much more likely to believe they will have a good life and will become a happy, productive adult.
+2SLGBTQIA+ youth who are accepted by their families are much more likely to believe they will have a good life and will become a happy, productive adult.
 In families that are not at all accepting of their adolescent’s gay or transgender identity, only about 1 in 3 young people believes they will have a good life as a gay adult.
-But in families that are extremely accepting, nearly all LGBTQ+ young people believe they can have a happy, productive life as an LGBTQ+ adult.
+But in families that are extremely accepting, nearly all 2SLGBTQIA+ young people believe they can have a happy, productive life as an 2SLGBTQIA+ adult.

 - QLINK FAMILY VIDEO SERIES -